spacemeshos/product/localnet.md

 When Kibana is enabled, access it from your web browser via this url: `localhost:5601`.
 Continue to login using user name `elastic` and password `spacemesh`.

-> Note that it may take up to 30 minutes for Kibana interface to be fully operational from the time you start a new LocalNet.

 ## Getting Help and Providing Feedback
 Join the dev channel on the [Spacemesh community discord](https://chat.spacemesh.io/).